FAQ

 What games have been built with this?

-- Voxel World — 3D sandbox with 20 biomes, crafting, building
+- Block Worlds — 3D block-built adventure with procedural biomes, crafting, building

 - Platformer — 2D platformer with 3 levels, coins, enemies